HuaweiSwitch/CloudEngine-Ansible/docs/ce_module_docs.md

     password: "{{ pwd }}"
 ```
 #### Notes

 - Ensure that a VPN instance has been created and the IPv4 address family has been enabled for the VPN instance.

 ---

 ## ce_vxlan_arp
-Manages arp attributes of VXLAN
+Manages ARP attributes of VXLAN

   * Synopsis
   * Options
   * Examples

 #### Synopsis
- Manages arp attributes of VXLAN
+ Manages ARP attributes of VXLAN

 #### Options